Isidore of Seville

-At a time of disintegration of classical culture, aristocratic violence and widespread illiteracy, Isidore was involved in the conversion of the Arian Visigothic kings to Catholicism, both assisting his brother Leander of Seville and continuing after his brother's death.
+At a time of disintegration of classical culture, aristocratic violence, and widespread illiteracy, Isidore was involved in the conversion of the Arian Visigothic kings to Catholicism, both assisting his brother Leander of Seville and continuing after Leander's death.
 He was influential in the inner circle of Sisebut, Visigothic king of Hispania.
 Like Leander, he played a prominent role in the Councils of Toledo and Seville.

-His fame after his death was based on his Etymologiae, an etymological encyclopedia that assembled extracts of many books from classical antiquity that would have otherwise been lost.
-This work also helped standardize the use of the period (full stop), comma, and colon.
+His fame after his death was based on his Etymologiae, an etymological encyclopedia that assembled extracts of many books from classical antiquity that would otherwise have been lost.
+This work also helped to standardise the use of the full stop, comma and colon.